Up to 60% off sofas & mattresses — limited‑time deals.

 How We Tested It

-We tested each mattress over repeated daytime and overnight sessions using the same scorecard: Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability.
-I rotated through back-to-side transitions and longer back-sleep stretches to check lumbar consistency.
-Marcus focused on heat buildup and “hammocking” risk, while Jenna and Ethan ran partner-movement drills and edge-sharing nights.
-Dr. Adrian Walker reviewed our notes for alignment red flags and the practical meaning of “medium-firm” positioning.
+We tested each mattress in repeated daytime and overnight sessions using the same scorecard: Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability.
+We logged position changes, heat buildup, and edge use, then compared notes across testers.
+Dr. Adrian Walker reviewed the results for practical alignment red flags.

 Emerspring Mattress: Our Testing Experience